The Best Restaurants in Tamarindo, Costa Rica: 8 Tamarindo Restaurants You Don’t Want to Sleep On

 VOLCANO BREWING & EL VAQUERO

-This Tamarindo restaurant is another great option for sunset beverages and classic pub-grub eats.
+This Tamarindo restaurant is another great option for both sunset beverages and classic pub-grub eats.

 From the road, it looks like Volcano Brewing only has a bar facing the main road, but they really share the same space as El Vaquero.
 Both of these places are part of the Witch’s Rock Surf Camp properties in town.

 Chris and I planned for our visit here to coincide with sunset.
-The layout of this spot is several hi-top tables with umbrellas overlooking the beach, with picnic tables closer to the beach beyond that.
+The layout of this spot includes several high-top tables with umbrellas overlooking the beach, with picnic tables closer to the beach beyond that.

 We tried several of the Volcano Brewing beers when we visited, our favourites of which were the Witch’s Rock Pale Ale, which was perfect for easy sipping, and the Witch’s Rock IPA, which packed a slightly stronger punch.